This gift is available to all, today, not just a special few. God will give it to you when you need it most.

 My Definition

-The workings of miracles are the Spirit-inspired gifts to work extraordinary feats and signs and wonders, in order to bring about blessing and salvation to people and to accomplish his purposes.
+The works of miracles are the Spirit-inspired gifts to work extraordinary feats and signs and wonders, in order to bring about blessing and salvation to people and to accomplish his purposes.

 Scriptural Examples